MassOS-Linux/MassOS/installation-guide.md

 - (Re-)added rtmpdump (patched to work with OpenSSL), for RTMP protocol support in curl and FFmpeg.
 - The `adduser` utility can now (optionally) have the username of the new user passed an argument.
 - Added the `pv` utility.
+- Fixed minor bugs in some packages with OpenSSL 3.

 It also includes the following upgraded software: